Former Chief Operating Officer of Davis Bio-Pesticide Company Indicted for Securities Fraud

-SACRAMENTO, Calif. — Hector Absi, 47, of Las Vegas, Nevada, was arrested today by FBI agents at his home in Las Vegas.
-He is charged in a 16-count indictment, unsealed today, that was returned by a federal grand jury in Sacramento on February 11.
-The indictment charges Absi with conspiracy to commit mail fraud, wire fraud, and securities fraud; substantive counts of mail, wire, and securities fraud; and with other securities-related charges, United States Attorney Benjamin B. Wagner announced.
+Hector Absi, 47, of Las Vegas, Nevada, was arrested today by FBI agents at his home in Las Vegas.
+He is charged in a 16-count indictment, unsealed today, that was returned by a federal grand jury in Sacramento, California, on February 11.
+The indictment charges Absi with conspiracy to commit mail fraud, wire fraud and securities fraud; substantive counts of mail, wire and securities fraud; and with other securities-related charges, U.S. Attorney Benjamin B. Wagner for the Eastern District of California announced.

 According to court documents, Absi is the former head of the sales department of Marrone Bio Innovations Inc. (MBI), a company that developed and sold “bio-based” pesticides and is headquartered in Davis, California.
 Absi also served as MBI’s Chief Operating Officer from January 2014 until his resignation in August 2014.
 MBI is a publicly traded company; its stock trades on the NASDAQ exchange under the ticker symbol “MBII.”
 As a publicly traded company, it is required to file quarterly and annual reports with the Securities and Exchange Commission (SEC).
 In its reports, MBI stated that it recorded revenue in accordance with generally accepted accounting principles (GAAP).